searls/jasmine-features/README.md

 #### Cucumber

 Similarly, the same test can be kicked off with Cucumber.
+This way, the tests you write with jasmine-features can easily be included as part of your project's continuous integration build and/or tested under a number of different application configurations.

 Take for example, this feature file:

 ``` gherkin
 Feature: